 In order for us to set realistic treatment goals and priorities, it is important to evaluate what resources you have available to pay for your treatment.
 If you have a health insurance policy, it will usually provide some coverage for mental health treatment.
 We will fill out forms and provide you with whatever assistance we can in helping you receive the benefits to which you are entitled; however, you (not your insurance company) are responsible for full payment of our fees.
 It is very important that you find out exactly what mental health services your insurance policy covers.

 You should carefully read the section in your insurance coverage booklet that describes mental health services.
 If you have questions about the coverage, call your plan administrator.
-Of course, we will provide you with whatever information we can based on our experience and will be happy to help you in understanding the information you receive from your insurance company.
+Of course, we will provide you with whatever information we can base on our experience and will be happy to help you in understanding the information you receive from your insurance company.
 If it is necessary to clear confusion, we will be willing to call the company on your behalf.

 Due to the rising costs of health care, insurance benefits have increasingly become more complex.
 It is sometimes difficult to determine exactly how much mental health coverage is available.
 “Managed Health Care” plans such as HMOs and PPOs often require authorization before they provide reimbursement for mental health services.
 These plans are often limited to short-term treatment approaches designed to work out specific problems that interfere with a person’s usual level of functioning.
 It may be necessary to seek approval for more therapy after a certain number of sessions.
 While much can be accomplished in short-term therapy, some patients feel that they need more services after insurance benefits end.
 Some managed-care plans will not allow your doctor to provide services to you once your benefits end.
 If this is the case, we will do our best to find another provider who will help you continue your psychotherapy.

 You should also be aware that your contract with your health insurance company requires that we provide it with information relevant to the services provided to you.
 We are required to provide a clinical diagnosis.
 Sometimes we are required to provide additional clinical information such as treatment plans or summaries, or copies of your entire Clinical Record.
 In such situations, we will make every effort to release only the minimum information about you that is necessary for the purpose requested.
 This information will become part of the insurance company files and will probably be stored in a computer.
 Though all insurance companies claim to keep such information confidential, we have no control over what they do with it once it is in their hands.
 In some cases, they may share the information with a national medical information databank.
-We will provide you with a copy of any report we submit, if you request it.
-By signing this Agreement, you agree that we can provide requested information to your carrier.
+We will provide you with a copy of any report we submit if you request it.
+By signing this Agreement, you agree that we can provide the requested information to your carrier.

 Once we have all of the information about your insurance coverage, we will discuss what we can expect to accomplish with the benefits that are available and what will happen if they run out before you feel ready to end your sessions.
 It is important to remember that you always have the right to pay for our services yourself to avoid the problems described above.